 The Thieves Who Stole Christmas: 3 Stories Of Real-Life 'Grinches'

-For some, the myth of Santa Clause – a man who delivers presents for free – is hard to get behind.
+For some, the myth of Santa Claus – a man who delivers presents for free – is hard to get behind.
 But a man who steals Christmas goodies?
 People in Pennsylvania, Idaho and Florida might find that easier to believe.

 This week, real-life 'Grinches' in all three states stole other peoples' Christmas cheer.